xst0rmy/ProblemSet-1/README.md

 ![](https://github.com/xst0rmy/ProblemSet-1/blob/main/16%20copy.png)

-# 2. Execute "notepad.exe" every 2 hours using Task Schedular
+# Pset 2.
+Execute "notepad.exe" every 2 hours using Task Schedular

 ## Below is a detailed explanation of how I used Task Scheduler to automate the periodic running of notepad.exe.